Manifold of Failure: Behavioral Attraction Basins in Language Models: Mathematical Framework

 We define a continuous, $d$-dimensional behavioral space $\mathcal{B} = [0, 1]^d$, where each dimension represents a distinct, quantifiable characteristic of a prompt.
 For any given prompt $p$, a behavioral descriptor function $b(p) \rightarrow \mathcal{B}$ maps the prompt to a coordinate in this space.
 In this work, we primarily focus on a 2D space ($d=2$) defined by:

-\begin{itemize} \item \textbf{$a_1$: Query Indirection.} This dimension captures the degree to which a query is framed indirectly, ranging from a direct request ($a_1=0$) to a highly metaphorical or hypothetical scenario ($a_1=1$).
-It tests the model's consistency when faced with semantic paraphrasing of a core request. \item \textbf{$a_2$: Authority Framing.} This dimension represents the level of perceived authority in the prompt's context, spanning from no authority ($a_2=0$) to a strong administrative or expert persona ($a_2=1$).
-It measures the model's compliance as a function of social context. \end{itemize}
+\textbf{$a_1$: Query Indirection} The degree to which a query is framed indirectly, ranging from a direct request ($a_1=0$) to a highly metaphorical or hypothetical scenario ($a_1=1$).
+It tests the model's consistency when faced with semantic paraphrasing of a core request.

+\textbf{$a_2$: Authority Framing} The level of perceived authority in the prompt's context, spanning from no authority ($a_2=0$) to a strong administrative or expert persona ($a_2=1$).
+It measures the model's compliance as a function of social context.

 This continuous representation allows us to treat the model's behavior not as a response to discrete inputs, but as a smooth function over a topological space, enabling geometric analysis.
 The behavioral descriptor for each prompt is computed by an LLM that scores the prompt along each axis on a $[0,1]$ scale.